bodo-ai/PyDough/documentation/usage.md

 graph = pydough.active_session.load_metadata_graph("demos/metadata/tpch_demo_graph.json", "TPCH")
 pydough.active_session.connect_database("sqlite", database="tpch.db")

-# Example of a simple pydough code snippet that uses variables provided in the
+# Example of a simple pydough code snippet that uses variables provided in
-# environment context.
-This query gets the list of customers from the AUTOMOBILE
+# the environment context.
+This query gets the count of customers from the
-# market segment.
-For this, a SEG variable is passed in the environment with a
+# AUTOMOBILE market segment.
+For this, a SEG variable is passed in the
-# value of "AUTOMOBILE"
+# environment with a value of "AUTOMOBILE"
 pydough_code = "pydough_query = TPCH.CALCULATE(n=COUNT(customers.WHERE(market_segment == SEG)))"
 # Transform the pydough code and get the result from pydough_query
 query = pydough.from_string(pydough_code, "pydough_query", graph, {"SEG":"AUTOMOBILE"})